cars10/elasticvue/README.md

 # or to enable all sources:
 http.cors.allow-origin: /(https?:\/\/localhost(:[0-9]+)?)|(chrome-extension:\/\/[a-z]+)|(https?:\/\/app.elasticvue.com)/

+# and if your cluster uses authorization you also have to add:
+http.cors.allow-headers : X-Requested-With,Content-Type,Content-Length,Authorization
 ```

 Now simply restart elasticsearch and you should be able to connect.